As featured on Guardian Sport

 That said, the White Feather could play.
 He was a pure goalscorer – intelligent in his movement and lethal when given a chance.
-He had two good feet, all the Italian tricks up his sleeve and the mysterious, often untrustworthy look of someone who has gone grey far too soon.
-As a Liverpool supporter, I realised how good he was when he scored a sublime hat-trick on his debut in a thrilling 3-3 draw on the opening day of the 1996-97 season.
+He had two good feet, all the Italian tricks up his sleeve and the mysterious, often untrustworthy look of someone who’s gone grey far too soon.
+As a Liverpool supporter, I realised how good he was when he scored a sublime hat-trick on his debut in a thrilling 3-3 draw on the opening day of the 1996/97 season.

 There were others too.
 Mikkel Beck, a Denmark international, came from Fortuna Köln.
 Branco, capped 72 times by Brazil, arrived with a belly as big as his pay packet, and the “United Nations of Football” were formed.
-I still don’t know who coined that phrase but to this day it makes me chuckle.
+I still don’t know who coined that phrase but it’s excellent.
 If only they could have looked into the future and seen that English football was to change dramatically over the next two decades.

 Robson put together a team with flair and many people thought they could genuinely challenge for the title.
 Sadly, it was to end in the bitter disappointment of relegation in May 1997, but not before they wowed fans across the country and made Clayton Blackmore and Robbie Mustoe seem that little bit more exotic than they were.

 They were a team for the day and they took it one match at a time.
 Perhaps this is why they made three appearances at Wembley between 1996 and 1998.
 They may have lost the finals, but on their day they could mix it with the very best.
 It’s easy to sit here as an admirer looking back almost 20 years later but I can only imagine how frustrating it must have been for Boro fans at the time.